CHEMeDATA/CHEMeDATA.github.io/README.md

 - Search for 3D structure only
 - Extract the angle

-### What is needed ?
+### What is needed (IUPAC work)
 - List (all the possible) chemical information one may be interested in
-- List the criterion to find them
+- List the criterion to find them (may be provided by manufacturers of instruments...)
 - convert them into open format - pack them into .xml ?
 - display them to human.